 - For the stitch sampler ornaments, you won’t sew pieces of fabric together.
 Instead, you’ll use your sewing machine almost like an embroidery machine to decorate the fabric surface with one or more stitch patterns.
 Start by stabilizing your fabric with an iron-on/fusible stabilizer.

 - For each ornament, cut one 5” square from your cotton fabric and one 5” square from your iron-on stabilizer.
-I used my Cricut Rotary Cutting Kit to cut 5” pieces from the Baby Lock Tear-Away Soft Stabilizer but I bought a Moda Bella Solids Charm Pack of precut 5” squares in White so the fabric was already cut.
+I used my rotary cutter, acrylic ruler, and mat to cut 5” pieces from the Baby Lock Tear-Away Soft Stabilizer but I bought a Moda Bella Solids Charm Pack of precut 5” squares in White so the fabric was already cut.

 - The video below demonstrates how to use a rotary cutter, acrylic ruler, and cutting mat safely.